Edge of Protection

 Authority can emerge without deception, intent, or error through repetition, affirmation, increasing certainty, or prolonged explanation.

 To prevent this failure mode, Moral Clarity AI enforces invariant structural limits that govern when interaction must refuse, fall silent, or terminate entirely.
+These limits are infrastructural, not behavioral.
+They do not persuade, justify, or correct.
+They stop.

-Read: Authority Suppression as Structural Protection
+Read: Authority Suppression as Structural ProtectionGovernance Standard

-- Operationally binding, not aspirational
+Operationally binding, not aspirational

-- Enforced over engagement or growth metrics
+Enforced over engagement or growth metrics

-- Written to be cited, audited, and refused against
+Written to be cited, audited, and refused against

-- Expanded cautiously, never weakened retroactively
+Expanded cautiously, never weakened retroactively

-- Refusal Softening: explanatory expansion, reassurance padding, or negotiated boundaries
+Explanatory expansion, reassurance padding, or negotiated boundaries.

 Non-Compliance Consequences